starhound/Bayonet_Ticket_Manager/README.md

 similairly to [Rocket.Chat](https://rocket.chat) as the client does.

-Currently there are only two states which tickets can be marked as: "In Progress" and "Completed" but there are plans to enable a higher tier of workflow management with a "Backlog" or "Pending" option.
+Currently there are only two states which tickets can be marked as: "In Progress" and "Completed" but there are plans to enable a higher tier of workflow management with a "Backlog" or "Pending" option which is intended for elevation to higher levels of management for approval.

 Currently the Ticket Manager does not integrate with tickets generated from [Bayonet Tickets - Android](https://github.com/starhound/BayonetTickets_Android).